markobenjak/requests/README.md

   2.Send the Json request to http://localhost:8080/"endpoint"

-Possible Json formats and endpoints:
+Possible Json formats and endpoints(I used Postman for sending requests):

   1. http://localhost:8080/ipBlacklist -> GET endpoint which lists all blacklisted ip's
   2. http://localhost:8080/requests -> GET enpoint which lists all requests in database